psol/lampe/README.md

 it as a command.
 See `dataMode()`and `transferCommand()` in `PrestoST7735.cpp` for code samples.

-## Symbols
-This is a compiler for symbol descriptor, given a set bitmap images (ideally monochrome), it compiles a byte that describe the symbols.
-This is used to generate the symbols.h file in the Controller project.

 ### spec.h
 I find assertions are more effective than unit tests to verify format specifications for most projects.
 Some experience with the Eiffel language has re-enforced that bias.